-God’s curse is on false teachers and their followers characterized in this verse.
-They may not know it.
-God put a curse on those who do not know Jesus Christ.
+This verse describes God’s curse on false teachers and their followers.
+They may not know it, but God put a particular curse on those who do not know Jesus Christ.

 1 Co 16:22, “If anyone does not love the Lord Jesus Christ, let him be accursed.
 O Lord, come!”

 Jn 3:36, “He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”

 If you do not love the Lord Jesus, God’s curse is upon you.
 However, Jesus took that curse on himself.
 If we accept His curse for our curse, He will give us eternal life.